-Federal aid roadway maps for review

-2020 Census data is expected at some point during
+Product(s): Federal aid roadway maps for review Timeline: 2020 Census data is expected at some point during state fiscal year 2022

 A-1h: Support and Development, Equipment, Software

 Expenses associated with staff attendance or participation in training events, workshops, conferences, or other events and peer-to-peer exchanges that contribute to professional development and/or institutional knowledge about best practices in metropolitan planning.
 Staff may also purchase software, data, or equipment that is demonstrated as necessary to conduct the activities in this task.